 A repo with a frontend, an API, and a worker is best handled with three separate "applications" inside a Launchverse project, each with its own build target.
 You can:

-- Use Nixpacks per app with
+- Use Forge per app with a root-directory override pointing at the app's subdirectory.

 Avoid building one giant image that ships all three; deploy times balloon and a small UI tweak waits behind a slow worker rebuild.